Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 take-bearings-out-of-wheels

-How often should I replace my skateboard bearings?
+How often should I replace my skate bearings?

 You should replace your skate wheel bearings when they cannot spin smoothly despite just being cleaned and lubed.
 It is also necessary to remove them when you notice signs of wear and tear.

-Replacing the wheel bearings of your skateboard at the right time is very important to make sure you are always safe while going skateboarding.
+Replacing the wheel bearings of your skate at the right time is very important to make sure you are always safe while going skating.
 It also ensures that your skating sessions will be fun.

 Is it OK to replace just one wheel bearing?